jj-ops-gif/udacity-cloud-developer-project2/README.md

 ## AWS Elastic Beanstalk’s CLI and Console Dashboard

-* eb init a new application
+* eb init: initiate a new application
-* eb create a new environment to deploy your image-filter service
+* eb create: create a new environment to deploy your image-filter service
-* eb deploy to push changes
+* eb deploy: push changes

 ## Testing